MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   *Figure 8.
 "Tectonic" tab where to provide parameters related to kinematic of rock uplift.
 The "EXMP4" in the Pecube's user guide is used as an example of input.*

 | When finishing to provide all three previous parameters, the tables updated.
 We see here that the first table on the left allows to set the geometry of the two faults, and the second one on the right, to define the fault kinematics (i.e., the negative values define an inverse fault, see Pecube user guide for more details).
 For each table the cells are sorted according to the fault (i.e., as shown by the fault name “*fault 1*, *fault 2*, …, *fault_n*”), to help the user to provide the characteristics of each.
 One can also decide to not define faults.
-In that case, “nfault” needs to be set to one and “npoint” to “-1”.
+In that case, “nfault” needs to be set to "1" and “npoint” to “-1”.
 Then, the number of steps (nstep) defines the kinematic of the entire model (uniform uplift).

 Output tab